ampedweb/html-dom-document/README.md

 `HTMLDocument` also has some other benefits over `DOMDocument`:

+- Attributes starting with `@` get maintained, whereas `DOMDocument` would typically remove them.
+This is useful when working with HTML that has Alpine.js or Vue.js markup such as `<button @click="doSomething">`
 - Any void tags on the input HTML will also be output as void tags

 ## Drawbacks